udacity/create-your-own-adventure/english/marshmallow.md

 [Try and interact with the marshmallow hand] (interact/interact.md)

+[Use Mystical Magical Jargon From A Wise Sage] (usemagicwords/use-magic-words.md)

 [Check your phone for date, time and location?](check-your-phone/check-your-phone.md)

 [Lunge for the lighter](lunge-for-the-lighter/lunge-for-the-lighter.md)